Fourth Sunday of Lent (Year A)

 Reflect, today, upon this act of Jesus and allow our Lord to smear His spit and dirt on your eyes.
 Allow Him to give you the gift of spiritual sight.
 And as you begin to see His presence in your life, you will be amazed at the beauty you behold.

-Lord, I want to see.
+My miraculous Lord, I want to see.
 Help me to be healed of my blindness.
 Help me to see You at work in every ordinary activity of my life.
 Help me to see Your divine grace in the smallest events of my day.
 And as I see You alive and active, fill my heart with gratitude for this vision.
 Jesus, I trust in You.

 A Summary of the Whole Gospel